Hospitalised Czech president set to be stripped of powers as scandal brews over signature

 There is no official diagnosis of the president's illness, though there is speculation that it is related to cirrhosis of the liver, from a lifetime of heavy drinking.
 Zeman also suffers from diabetes.

 The Czech president has a key constitutional role in naming the new PM who is to form a new government.
+He has two nominations – which Zeman had previously promised to Babis – before the responsibility is transferred to the speaker of the lower house.
+Babis, leader of his ANO party, has said he would reject a potential offer from Zeman to form the new cabinet.

 As reported by bneIntellinews, the new government will be likely formed by the winning opposition coalitions of SPOLU (rightwing Civic Democrats, centre-right Christian Democrats and TOP09) and the Pirates and STAN coalition.
-Babis, leader of his ANO party, said he would reject a potential offer from Zeman to form the new cabinet.

 Babis called the hospital report "surprising".
 "It is a question whether it is a permanent condition or there is some chance to improve; that I cannot judge," he said.